RAF Advanced Air Striking Force: Fighters

 and in 1999, Cull et al. wrote that Hurricane tactics in France were inept, the fighters being sent into action in threes or sixes against far larger Luftwaffe formations.
 Fighter pilots had been trained to attack bombers over England, beyond the range of German single-engined fighter escorts and formation flying received more emphasis than observation, dog-fighting and gunnery.

 Experience gained during the Phoney War was not generally applied; some Hurricane pilots enjoyed great success but the Hurricane squadrons suffered needless casualties for lack of training and leadership.
 The use of tight formations meant that Hurricane pilots seldom saw the aircraft that shot them down.
 Few squadron commanders flew on operations and some were flagrantly incompetent.
 Flying from improvised and unprotected airstrips, rather than the airfields enjoyed by the Fighter Command squadrons in Britain, reduced the number of serviceable aircraft.
 Most Hurricane engagements took place against bombers, reconnaissance aircraft and the twin-engined Bf 110 heavy fighter, inferior in manoeuvrability but present in much greater numbers.
-The Hurricanes made bomber escorts necessary but suffered disproportionate losses when they met Luftwaffe Bf 109s which used stalking tactics, attacking unseen out of the sun rather than dog-fighting.
+The Hurricanes made bomber escorts necessary but suffered disproportionate losses when they met Luftwaffe Bf 109s that used stalking tactics, attacking unseen out of the sun rather than dog-fighting.